 Description

-Cast iron railings and commemorative brass plates.
-The railings, erected in 1817, on a stone plinth form a circular enclosure to the Royal Oak.
-Within are 3 commemorative brass plates, held upright by cast iron brackets, the smallest and earliest (in Latin) dating to 1787; the 2 larger plates were placed here in 1875 and record the history of the tree.
-The Royal Oak is thought to-be a descendant of the tree in which Charles II and his companion, William Careless, hid from Cromwell's troops in 1651.
+Cast iron railings and commemorative brass plates are located about 140 meters south-west of Boscobel House.
+The railings were erected in 1817 and are set on a stone plinth, forming a circular enclosure around the Royal Oak.
+Inside the enclosure are three commemorative brass plates, supported by cast iron brackets.
+The smallest and earliest plate, which is in Latin, dates to 1787.
+The two larger plates were added in 1875 and detail the history of the tree.
+The Royal Oak is believed to be a descendant of the tree where Charles II and his companion, William Careless, hid from Cromwell's troops in 1651.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.